Duet3D/wiki-content/User_manual/Machine_configuration/robot_types.md

 ![4axisparallarm3_v4.png](/manual/configuration/4axisparallarm3_v4.png)
 Steppers 2 and 3 axes have the same axial position and right is a parallogram.
 Then a stepper 2 / arm2 angle changed doesn't change the arm3 angle and vice versa: from black with stepper 2 rotating to the red position, the angle3 doesn't change.

-The endpoint plate stays horizontal by the following construction:
+The endpoint plate stays horizontal by the following construction (the R290 has an additional passive joint at the back):

 ![robot_3axispallet_plate_parall_v2.png](/manual/configuration/robot_3axispallet_plate_parall_v2.png)